cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 <img src="images/validation-loss.png" />

-Here there is no sign of overfiiting when the training loss keeps decreasing, while the validation loss gets stuck on constant level.
+The chart looks exactly as expected.
+There is no sign of overfiiting when the training loss keeps decreasing, while the validation loss gets stuck on constant level.

 ### Model parameter tuning ###

-The model used an adam optimizer, which has default learning rate of 0.001.
+The model used an adam optimizer which has default learning rate of 0.001.
 When using dropout layers it's recomended to use smaller learning rate, so I reduced it to 0.0005 (code line 178).

 ### Training data ###

 To gather enough training data I recorded the following scenarios:

-1. Drive three laps counter clockwise keeping the car in the middle of the road.
+1. Drive three laps counterclockwise keeping the car in the middle of the road.
-2. Drive three laps clockwise keeping the car in the middle of the road
+2. Drive three laps clockwise keeping the car in the middle of the road.
 3. Drive four recovery laps where I intentionally steered the car to the side and then returned it to the road.
-To learn only the good behavior (returning back) in these records I use only samples with positive or only negative steering angles.
+To learn only the good behavior (returning back) in these records I import only samples with positive or only negative steering angles.
 4. Drive carefully through the curves.
-In this records I only import samples with non zero steering angle.
+In this case I only import the samples with non zero steering angle.

 Here is an example of good behavior that model should learn: